NorESMhub/NorESM/doc/configurations/experiment_environment.rst

 COSP
 ^^^^
 The CFMIP Observation Simulator Package (COSP) is an integrated part of the Community Atmosphere Model (CAM) and hence NorESM2.
 COSP calculates model cloud diagnostics that can be directly compared with satellite observations from ISCCP, CloudSat, CALIOP, MISR, and MODIS.
-The use of COSP facilitates "apples-to-apples" comparison of observed cloud data and model-simulated clouds, but an increase the run time of an experiment is expected.
+The use of COSP facilitates "apples-to-apples" comparison of observed cloud data and model-simulated clouds, but an increase the run time of an experiment is expected (+ ca. 10% CPU-time).

 To activate cosp, run xmlchange in the case folder (before building the model)::